aryanandaeldysusatyo/aryanandaeldysusatyo/README.md

-- 🖥️: A Cybersec learner (front-end and back-end)
+- 🖥️: A Cybersec learner
 - 👀: I’m interested in Data Analyst
-- 💻: Currently learning the basics
 - ⚡: Always tries to be better on what i learn